rapidsai/deployment/source/_includes/test-rapids-docker-vm.md

 To access Jupyter, navigate to `<VM ip>:8888` in the browser.

-In a Python notebook, check that you can import and use RAPIDS libraries like `cudf`.
+In a Python notebook, check that you can import and use a library such as cuDF.

 ```ipython
 In [1]: import cudf